 If you want to eat the eggs, you’ll collect them.
 I have more than enough chicken eggs so I decided to let them keep their eggs and hatch more ducklings which I’ll harvest for meat.

 I’ve noticed that they like the nest to have around 14 eggs or so on average.
-So for approximately two weeks, they will lay an egg a day and then start sitting.
+So for approximately two weeks, they will lay an egg a day and then start sitting on the nest.

-This first duck that started laying ended up with a nest of 18 eggs (17 hatched).
+This duck that was building this nest ended up with 18 eggs in it (17 hatched).
 My other duck, who started building a nest right after the first one ended up with a nest of 13 eggs (all hatched and this is how we got to 33 ducks in a matter of a month!).

 During the couple of weeks that they build the nest, they don’t spend much time in it.
 They go, lay their egg and leave the nest.